sarahbaker/www.bakertunes.com/pages/composer/pianomusic/through-the-valleys.md

   - '#soulsong'
 ---

-  This soul Song was commissioned to reflect a friend's life journey.
+  This Soul Song was commissioned to reflect a friend's life journey.

   The composition was inspired by deeply personal themes of loss, resilience, redemption and recovery.
 It seeks to portray the conflicting emotions and experiences of an extraordinary life story.